-Below are step-by-step instructions on how to add a hyperlink in the Markdown editor.
+Below are step-by-step instructions on how to add a hyperlink in the Markdown editor on a page on your website.
+For this example, we are hyperlinking to another page on the website.

 First, copy the URL of your destination page from the address bar on the browser.